matthew-c-keller/FISHR/README.md

 # FISHR
-#This is the Old version of FISHR.
+# This is the old version of FISHR.
 The new version is called FISHR2 located at

 - https://github.com/matthew-c-keller/FISHR2.git

 FISHR2 includes significant changes and improvements from this verion of FISHR, including: